ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-16-aws-elasticbeanstalk.md

 ## Environments

 Elastic Beanstalk supports a webserver or worker environments.
 On the webserver side, EB supports IIS, Nginx, tomcat, PHP, python, node.js or Ruby plaforms.
 It also includes Docker support.
-There are two environment types - load balancing and autoscaling and single instance and you can change between the two.
+There are two environment types - load balancing and autoscaling and single instance (using an EIP) and you can change between the two.
 A worker environment tier for a web application processes background tasks and does not include a load balancer.

 Environment variables can be set - which is a lot like heroku.